uidaholib/collectionbuilder-cdm-template/pages/about.md

 The effects of the treaties, war of 1877, and Fisher’s involvement in the war are still felt today.

-{% include feature/card.md text="This and other physical collections are held by [Special Collections and Archives](https://www.lib.uidaho.edu/special-collections/)." header="Archival Context" %}

 ## Sources

 *"Indian Country Today" is a daily digital news platform that covers the Indigenous world, including American Indians and Alaska Natives.
 Many people who work for the non-profit are tribal members.
 This source was heavily relied upon for the history of the Nez Perce War of 1877 in an effort to ensure Native voices contribute to how Native history is shaped and told.*

 [^1]: [“The Treaty Era.”
 National Park Service, December 27, 2017.](https://www.nps.gov/nepe/learn/historyculture/the-treaty-era.htm)